Skip to main content

 Most healthy adults who pursue whole-body MRI screening do so every 1 to 2 years.
 Higher-risk patients with strong family history or specific genetic findings may scan more often.
 The right cadence depends on your personal risk profile, prior findings, and goals.

 Galleri does not replace colonoscopy.
-Colonoscopy is still the gold standard for colorectal cancer screening because it can both detect and remove precancerous polyps in one procedure.
+Colonoscopy is still the gold standard for colorectal cancer screening because it can both detect and remove precancerous polyps in 1 procedure.
 Galleri is a complement that adds detection for cancers without routine screening tools.

 Yes, better metabolic health can lower cancer risk in meaningful ways.
 High insulin, visceral fat, and chronic inflammation all create biology that supports tumor growth.
 Improving sleep, exercise, body composition, and diet has been linked with lower rates of breast, colon, liver, and other cancers in many studies.